Rangi42/polishedcrystal/FAQ.md

 * Ask Professor Elm!
 Give him a call with the Pokemon you have a question about in the lead slot in your party!
 * Gen 1's trade evolutions now evolve by using the Linking Cord item.
 * Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve when leveling up while holding the item.
-* Yanma, Tangela, and Piloswine evolve when leveling up while knowing AncientPower.
+* Yanma, Tangela, and Piloswine evolve when leveling up while knowing AncientPower - a trip to the Move Relearner may prove useful here.
 * Eevee evolves into Leafeon either with a Leaf Stone or by leveling up in Ilex Forest, site of the Moss Rock.
 * Eevee evolves into Glaceon either with an Ice Stone or by leveling up in the Ice Path, site of the Ice Rock.
 * Eevee evolves into Sylveon with a Shiny Stone.